 At Laser Spine Institute, we offer a number of state-of-the-art minimally invasive procedures to treat a variety of degenerative spinal conditions.
 Our procedures are more effective alternatives to traditional open back surgery and have much lower risk of complications.

 To learn more about our innovative outpatient procedures that can help you lower the risk of nerve damage following neck or back surgery, contact Laser Spine Institute today.
-We are proud to provide a complimentary review of your MRI or CT scan, and we will be happy to answer all of your questions.
+We will gladly provide you with your MRI or CT scan review.